Technology Entrepreneurship @SFU

 If you’re curious about becoming an entrepreneur or already know you want to be one, Technology Entrepreneurship (TechE@SFU) is for you.
 TechE@SFU is an exciting entrepreneurial opportunity for you to collaborate with senior undergraduate students from other faculties on real-world problems, develop creative solutions, and build your own high-impact start-up.
 You gain access to expertise, funding, resources, expert training, and exclusive networks.
 Through participating in this program you can launch your own venture, following in the footsteps of alumni like Moment Energy, and bringing your entrepreneurial dreams to life.

 This transformative and highly practical experience is open to all undergraduate students at SFU but is offered just once per year.
-So don’t miss out and enroll now for Fall 2024!
+So don’t miss out and express interest for Fall 2025!

 Chase your Entrepreneurial Dreams

-Regardless of major, enroll in MSE 490.
-On goSFU you’ll see that this course is listed with the topic “ST-Technology Entrepreneurship”.
+Regardless of major, when Fall 2025 registrationopens, enroll in BUS 394 or MSE 490.
+On goSFU you’ll see that this course is listed with the topic “ST-Business Administration” or “ST-Technology Entrepreneurship”.

 • If you’re pursuing the Charles Chang Certificate in Innovation & Entrepreneurship, this counts as one of the two elective courses you need to complete the certificate.
 If you aren’t currently registered for this certificate, you can self-declare it on your student record and then enroll in MSE 490.